Over 40? Avoid These 40 Things If You Don't Want to Feel Old

 Rule No. 1: Just don't do it.
 The comments section is where all negativity on the internet lives.
 It'll make you sad and confused about why youth culture has gotten so mean-spirited.
 And then you'll turn into one of those cranky old people who sneers at kids, assumes the worst of them, and mutters Clint Eastwood-isms like "Get off my lawn!"
 It's a cycle of cynicism and despair that you should avoid like the plague.

 Watching YouTube videos of 20-somethings playing video games

 Wait, so let's get this straight, a guy named "PewDiePie" has made millions just by recording himself playing video games and making smart-alecky comments?
 That's… a thing now?
 A 40 year old watching YouTube celebs—like DanTDM or CaptainSparklez—is incapable of masking their contempt and confusion, especially if that 40 year old knows how much these "stars" gross in a year.

 Even if you were considered a talented dancer back in the day, what constituted as dance music in your youth has changed considerably in recent years.
 You may have impressed the crowd at your niece's wedding with your killer robot moves, but dubstep is an entirely different league altogether.

 Printing out your movie or travel tickets

 We understand the sentiment.
-You just want to be prepared in case your phone dies or you can’t find a solid Wifi signal.
-But be prepared for people to call you “grandpa” as a result.
+You just want to be prepared in case your phone dies or you can't find a solid Wifi signal.
+But be prepared for people to mock you as a result.

 Having too much information about the weather